ionos-cloud/cluster-api-provider-ionoscloud/docs/custom-image.md

 ### Build the image

 Before we can build the image, we have to set the k8s version we want to build the image for.
-If you don't specify the version, the latest version, -2, will be used.
-If the latest is, e.g., 1.30, then 1.28 will be used.
+By default, images will be built with current latest version - 2, e.g. if latest is 1.30.X then 1.28.X will be used.

 For example for k8s version `1.28.3`: